personalrobotics/pose_estimators/README.md

 # deep_pose_estimators
-Perception modules with CNN based approaches for HERB
+Perception modules with CNN based approaches for robots

 ## Running a detection script on a robot